samschott/maestral/CONTRIBUTING.md

 access_token=$(echo $auth_result | python3 -c "$parse_response")
 ```

-You can then store the retrieved access token in the environement variable
+You can then store the retrieved access token in the environment variable
 `DROPBOX_TOKEN` to be automatically picked up by the tests.